List of The Adventures of Tintin characters: Dr. Müller

 Dr. J. W. Müller is the evil German psychiatrist whose position and qualifications serve as a cover for more villainous activities, including mistreatment of patients, counterfeiting, and later criminal mercenary.
 Hergé considered Müller "a Rastapopoulos figure prepared to risk his own life."
 Müller frequently uses profanities such as "Kruzitürken" that are of Bavarian origin, suggesting his background to be Bavarian or Austrian, but he could also be Swiss or South-Tirolian.
 As with Rastapopoulos, his true nationality is never revealed.

-Müller's first appearance is in The Black Island where he is in league with English and Scottish counterfeiters.
+Müller's first appearance is in The Black Island where he is in league with British counterfeiters.
 He tries to send Tintin to his psychiatric clinic, but Tintin defeats him and Müller accidentally burns his own house.
 He and his henchman Ivan manage to recover some of the counterfeit money and fly away to the Black Island.
 Once there, Tintin knocks out and gags Müller, but he is subsequently released by his employer Puschov and the other members of the counterfeit gang.
 Müller is ultimately taken into custody.

 Dr. Müller also appears in Land of Black Gold and The Red Sea Sharks.
 In both, he helps the rebel Bab El Ehr in his attempts to overthrow the Emir, Ben Kalish Ezab.
 He designed Formula Fourteen, which increased the explosive properties of petrol, and sabotaged the pipelines of Arabex, the Emir's preferred petrol company.
 While in his initial appearance he wore a goatee and moustache and had a plump physique, in later appearances he wears a full-grown beard and is leaner, enabling him to pose as an Arab.
 In The Red Sea Sharks, he had changed his name to Mull Pasha (Müll Pacha) (shown in the pile of newspaper clippings near the end of the adventure), a clear reference to Glubb Pasha, the idiosyncratic British commander of the Arab legion who operated out of Jordan during the Second World War.
 Once Bab el Ehr is overthrown, Dr. Müller is also captured.